 Korean, Japanese, Mixed-Methods

-Hwayoung’s research interest is how domestic actors misperceive other countries and influence security policymaking and international relations in East Asia, particularly focus on Japan, South Korea, and China.
-In specific, she aims to understand when, why, and how the public becomes powerful enough to affect a nation’s foreign and security policy while analyzing its interaction with politicians and the mass media.
+Hwayoung’s research interest is how domestic actors perceive other countries and their influence in foreign policymaking and international relations in East Asia, mainly focusing on Japan and South Korea.
+Specifically, she aims to understand when, why, and how the domestic actors become powerful enough to affect a nation’s foreign policy.

 Before joining the Jackson School, Hwayoung was a junior researcher at Korea Chair of Center for Strategic and International Studies (CSIS) and worked for NHK Japan Broadcasting Company in New York City, Embassy of the Republic of Korea in Washington D.C., and Edwin O. Reischauer Center for East Asian Studies at Johns Hopkins SAIS.
-Hwayoung Lee received her dual M.A. in International Studies with honors from Seoul National University and in Public Policy from the University of Tokyo and B.A. in English and Japanese with summa cum laude from Kyungil University.
+Hwayoung Lee received her dual M.A. in International Studies with honors from Seoul National University and in Public Policy from the University of Tokyo.